Code-Institute-Submissions/ms1_d_r_plastering/README.md

 3. As a potential client, I want to leave a message/query but I would rather not call.
 4. As a potential client, I want to easily be able to contact somebody directly - so that I can arrange to recieve a quote.
 5. As a potential client, I want to easily find the contact details of the buisness, as I would rather speak to somebody directly.
-6. As a potential client, I would like to leave a message detailing the work I need completing and request a call back at a suitable time to discuss the work.

 # Structure